-Not many people realise that only around 20% of chronic pain sufferers actually get relief from current treatments, and that this leaves around 3 million Australians experiencing pain pretty much on a daily basis.
+Not many people realise that only around 20% of chronic pain sufferers actually get relief from current treatments, which is not different to placebo, and that this leaves around 3 million Australians experiencing pain pretty much on a daily basis.

 If you’re one of those 3 million, the following 7 pictures will not only explain why, but will show why a new treatment strategy is so effective.

-Picture Number 1 Shows Us It’s NOT about the Damage
+Picture Number 1 Shows Us It’s Often NOT about the Damage

 Whether looking at x-rays, or looking at MRIs, we find there is no correlation between apparent “damage” and the existence of pain.
 Teams of specialists, looking at a range of results from “normal” to “abnormal” spines, are spectacularly unable to predict which person will have pain and which will not.